saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 This file is to store data about the unit tests.

+# AvatarNotNullTest:

+Contains 2 Tests -> AIAvatarNotNullTest, PlayerAvatarNotNullTest

 # AIAvatarNotNullTest

-Tests that `aiAvatar` is not null when the game is initialized
+Tests that `gameState.aiAvatar` is not null before initialization and is not null when the game is initialized

 # PlayerAvatarNotNullTest

-Tests that `avatar` is not null when the game is initialized
+Tests that `gameState.avatar` is not null before initialization and is not null when the game is initialized

 # AIInitialPositionTest